amoghyermalkar123/weavestore/README.md

 weavestore is an in-memory key-value store.
+It has an HTTP API that can be programatically be used to perform CRUD operations on the store.
+Refer to the API below.
+You can find the documentation reference at the bottom of the readme as well.

 ### API: